-PRECIOUS-Gold holds steady as markets brace for Fed decision
+PRECIOUS-Gold prices inch lower on strong equities; Fed decision in focus

 “We have economic numbers that are fairly well supported, equity markets are strong, gold doesn’t tend to perform particularly well in these situations as opportunity cost is associated with holding the zero-yielding asset.”

-ADP’s national employment data for April showed 275,000 new private-sector job additions, higher than consensus estimate of 180,000 additions.
+ADP’s national employment data for April showed 275,000 new private-sector job additions, higher than the consensus estimate of 180,000 additions.

-Stocks around the world rose on Wednesday, extending the global equity market rally into a fifth month as Apple Inc’s stellar results and forecast allayed concerns about slowing growth in corporate profits.
+Stocks around the world rose on Wednesday, extending the global rally into a fifth month as Apple Inc’s stellar results and forecast allayed concerns about slowing growth in corporate profits.

 “Gold is more focused on what equity markets are doing and if equities continue higher gold will trade lower despite a weaker dollar,” said Bob Haberkorn, senior market strategist at RJO Futures.

-The dollar index fell to its lowest in a week against key rivals, weakening for the fourth straight session, after as disappointing data on U.S. manufacturing activity and construction spending revived concerns about the economy.
+The dollar index fell to its lowest in a week against key rivals, weakening for the fourth straight session, as disappointing data on U.S. manufacturing and construction spending revived concerns about the economy.

-Meanwhile, major U.S. indexes gained overnight, after U.S. President Donald Trump agreed with Democratic leaders to spend $2 trillion on infrastructure.
+Major U.S. indexes gained overnight after U.S. President Donald Trump agreed with Democratic leaders to spend $2 trillion on infrastructure.

-Among other metals, silver fell to more than four month low at $14.68 in the session, while platinum prices dropped 1 percent to $876.75, its lowest in nearly a month.
+Among other metals, silver fell to a more than four-month low of $14.64, while platinum prices dropped 2.3% to $865.50, its lowest in nearly a month.